WICG/ua-client-hints/draft-west-ua-client-hints.md

 *   HTML integration of Accept-CH-Lifetime and the ACHL cache: https://github.com/whatwg/html/issues/3774
 *   Adding new CH features to the CH list in Fetch: https://github.com/whatwg/fetch/issues/725
 *   Other PRs for adding the Feature Policy 3rd party opt-in: https://github.com/whatwg/fetch/issues/811 and https://github.com/wicg/feature-policy/issues/220

+## Access Restrictions

+The information in the Client Hints defined above reveals quite a bit of information about the user agent and the platform/device upon which it runs.
+User agents ought to exercise judgement before granting access to this information, and MAY impose restrictions above and beyond the secure transport and delegation requirements noted above.
+For instance, user agents could choose to reveal `platform architecture` only on requests it intends to download, giving the server the opportunity to serve the right binary.
+Likewise, they could offer users control over the values revealed to servers, or gate access on explicit user interaction via a permission prompt or via a settings interface.

 # Implementation Considerations